tecnologer/warthunder-commander/README.en.md

                                     →  commander.Advise()   ↗
 ```

+## Features

+- **Flank detection** — warns when an enemy closes within 15% of the map width at
+  an angle greater than 90° from your heading (Critical priority).
+- **Enemy spotted** — announces new enemies by unit type, count, and movement
+  direction.
+Groups detections within a 1-second window into a single alert.
+- **Zone pressure** — fires when a capture zone is contested and an enemy is
+  within 8% of map width of it.
+- **AI commander** — every 30 seconds a Groq or Anthropic LLM reads the last
+  30-second battlefield summary and speaks a short tactical report (≤15 words).
+  Three commander modes: `warning` (situational alerts), `orders` (direct
+  tactical commands), or `suggestions` (soft recommendations).
+- **Game-mode awareness** — Arcade shows all enemies; Realistic only shows
+  enemies actively spotted by a nearby ally; Simulator suppresses all enemy
+  alerts.
+- **Enemy tracking** — tracks enemies and squad members across frames by
+  proximity, with 30-second (60-second for close contacts) retention.
+Avoids
+  re-alerting on the same ongoing threat within a 30-second silence window.
+- **Notification filter** — configurable `min_priority` silences low-priority
+  alerts (e.g. `min_priority = 3` delivers only Critical and Commander reports).
+- **Bilingual** — full English and Spanish support for all alerts, commander
+  voice, and LLM responses.
+- **Pluggable TTS** — Google Translate (free, no key), Kokoro (local
+  OpenAI-compatible API), or CAMB.AI.
+- **Audio cache** — synthesised MP3s are cached in `/tmp/wt-tts/` and reused for
+  identical strings.
+- **Silent when idle** — when the game is not running the loop skips silently
+  with no log spam.

 ### Detection rules (priority order)

 1. **Critical** — enemy within 15% of map width at >90° from player heading → flank alert with side.